Chandraprabhasahu/Operation-Analytics-and-Investigating-Metric-Spike/README.md

 You will be working with a table named job_data with the following columns:

-job_id: Unique identifier of jobs
+job_id: Unique identifier of jobs/nactor_id: Unique identifier of actor

 actor_id: Unique identifier of actor